-These Thermomix Baked Beans are comfort food at it’s finest.
-Made with nutritious ingredients which take no time to prepare, you can just set and forget whilst the Thermomix does all the work.
+These homemade Thermomix Baked Beans are rich, comforting and nutritious.
+Made with only a few ingredients, you can set and forget whilst the Thermomix does all the work.

 Of course it's always handy to have a tin of baked beans stashed away in the pantry but if you have a little extra time then these baked beans are worth waiting for.
 You could always make them in advance and store them in the fridge for later.

 I absolutely love mine for breakfast served on toast with bacon and eggs, or on top of a jacket potato and melted cheese - so delicious!